 Sampling and chemical analyses for EC is a sensitive process; this is evident by the frequent detections in quality control samples (field and lab blanks).
 Chemical analyses are accompanied by lengthy QC reports which must be carefully reviewed when determining use of the data.
 Selecting sampling and analysis methods based on the goals and objectives of the study would reduce the data burden in future studies.

 Comparison of the concentrations obtained using the three sampling techniques was not possible because of the difference in measurement units between the passive devices and grab samples.
 This was due, in part, because sampling rates for these compounds were not determined.
-Alverez (2010) defines sampling rate as the rate in liters of water extracted by the passive sampler per day (L/d).
-Furthermore water flow, temperature, and buildup of biofilm on the sampler surfaces can affect sampling rates.
+Alvarez (2010) defines sampling rate as the rate in liters of water extracted by the passive sampler per day (L/d).
+Furthermore, Water flow, temperature, and buildup of biofilm on the sampler surfaces can affect sampling rates.
 Deploying passive samplers containing media spiked with (PRC) at the sample sites is one means to the address these environmental variables.
 PRC is a chemical added to the sampler during fabrication.
 By measuring the amount of PRC loss during deployment in the field, adjustments to the sampling rates of targeted chemicals can be made to reflect the site-specific sampling rates (Alvarez, 2010).

 Choosing analytes with known site-specific sampling rates would allow for the determination of time-weighted average concentrations.
 This would provide the measurement unit conversion necessary for concentration comparisons between samples taken from the three sampling methods and therefore provide additional information on ambient concentrations.
 For the passive sampling devices, time-weighted averages of analyte concentration are sufficient for determining biological exposure rates.